-Name:
+Name: -

 Date:

 Permanent Advisor:

-It has been decided by the medical family therapy faculty that the above named student be granted an extension of time (beyond the maximum 5 years) to complete the requirements of the doctoral degree in medical family therapy.
-The faculty has agreed to allow this student an additional in hopes that this will allow enough time to complete their remaining requirements toward their degree.
+It has been decided by the medical family therapy faculty that the granted an extension of time (beyond the maximum 5 years) to doctoral degree in medical family therapy.
+The faculty has agree additional semester in hopes that this will allow enough time to requirements toward their degree. complete the required to allow this stu rements of the udent an

-Should the student not be successful under the terms of this agreement, further appeals are strongly discouraged and are up to the approval of the program director and student's advisor.
+Should the student not be successful under the terms of this agrestrongly discouraged and are up to the approval of the program

+Student Signature Date

+Permanent Advisor Signature Date

+Program Director Signature Date